Helicobacter pylori: Mechanisms of tolerance

 The need for survival has led to the development of different mechanisms of tolerance that enable the persistence of H. pylori.
 These mechanisms can also help to overcome the effects of antibiotics.
 H. pylori has not only to survive the harsh gastric acidity but also the sweeping of mucus by continuous peristalsis, and phagocytic attack accompanied by the release of reactive oxygen species.
 All organisms encode genetic programs for response to stressful conditions including those that cause DNA damage.
 Stress conditions activate bacterial response mechanisms that are regulated by proteins expressed by regulator genes.
 The oxidative stress can induce potentially lethal mutagenic DNA adducts in its genome.
 Surviving this DNA damage is supported by transformation-mediated recombinational repair, which contributes to successful colonization.
 H. pylori is naturally competent for transformation.
 While many organisms are competent only under certain environmental conditions, such as starvation, H. pylori is competent throughout logarithmic growth.

 Transformation (the transfer of DNA from one bacterial cell to another through the intervening medium) appears to be part of an adaptation for DNA repair.
 Homologous recombination is required for repairing double-strand breaks (DSBs).
 The AddAB helicase-nuclease complex resects DSBs and loads RecA onto single-strand DNA (ssDNA), which then mediates strand exchange, leading to homologous recombination and repair.
 The requirement of RecA plus AddAB for efficient gastric colonization suggests that H. pylori is either exposed to double-strand DNA damage that must be repaired or requires some other recombination-mediated event.
 In particular, natural transformation is increased by DNA damage in H. pylori, and a connection exists between the DNA damage response and DNA uptake in H. pylori.
 This natural competence contributes to the persistence of H. pylori.
 H. pylori has much greater rates of recombination and mutation than other bacteria.
 Genetically different strains can be found in the same host, and also in different regions of the stomach.
 An overall response to multiple stressors can result from an interaction of the mechanisms.

-RuvABC proteins are essential to the process of recombinational repair, since they resolve intermediates in this process termed Holliday junctions.
+RuvABC proteins are essential to recombinational repair, since they resolve intermediates in this process termed Holliday junctions.
 H. pylori mutants that are defective in RuvC have increased sensitivity to DNA-damaging agents and oxidative stress, exhibit reduced survival within macrophages, and are unable to establish successful infection in a mouse model.
 Similarly, RecN protein plays an important role in DSB repair.
 An H. pylori recN mutant displays an attenuated ability to colonize mouse stomachs, highlighting the importance of recombinational DNA repair in survival of H. pylori within its host.